h4ck3rm1k3/C-Memory-Scanner/README.md

 Running Instructions:

-If you used option 1 for building simplly type the following into your command line:
+If you used option 1 for building simply type the following into your command line:

 ./test size